RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 The publisher's advance against royalties are monies paid before publication and later deducted from royalties earned.

 In the end, the publisher will market and promote the Work in the manner it deems best.
 Probably the only control the author and his representatives have is determined by the size of the advance.
-The larger the advance, the greater incentive the publisher has to publicize and the work.
+The larger the advance, the greater incentive the publisher has to publicize the work.

-Research past advances paid by the publisher in industry publications such as Publishers Weekly.

 ### Out of Print ###

-Traditionally a work goes "out of print," when the publisher no longer publishes physical copies of the book for a specified period of time, in which case the author should be able to terminate the contract and regain any licenses granted.
+Traditionally, a work goes "out of print" when the publisher no longer publishes physical copies of the book for a specified period of time, in which case, the author should be able to terminate the contract and regain any licenses granted.
 Otherwise the publisher has the exclusive right to publish the book, even though it isn't doing so.

 These days some publishers will resist reverting rights to the author simply because electronic versions of the work are still available.
-The Authors Guild suggests that authors not allow ebook editions to qualify has keeping the book "in print."
+The Authors Guild suggests that authors not allow ebook editions to qualify as keeping the book "in print."

 > An easy compromise is to establish a floor above which a certain amount of royalties must be earned or copies must be sold during each accounting period for your book to be considered in print.
 Once sales or earnings fall below this floor, your book should be deemed out-of-print and rights should revert to you.
-Stipulate that as soon as your book is out-of-print all rights will automatically revert to you regardless of whether your book has earned out the advance.
+Stipulate that as soon as your book is out-of-print, all rights will automatically revert to you regardless of whether your book has earned out the advance.

 An out-of-print clause allows you to terminate the contract and regain all rights granted to your publisher after the book stops earning money.